IcePixelx/IcyCore/README.md

 This project started on the 13th April 2021 as an example for job applications for myself Marvin D.

-It is a framework for analyzing processes that are 32 bit-and have protection against normal debuggers.
+It is a framework for analyzing processes that are 32-bit and have protection against normal debuggers.

 Currently, it has the following features which will continue to be expanded upon in the future: